Assistant Professor Benjamin Coates

 Ben Coates grew up in California and attended Stanford University before moving to the East Coast.
 After earning his PhD in History from Columbia University he spent a year as a Visiting Scholar at the American Academy of Arts & Sciences in Cambridge, MA.
 His research and teaching focus on the history of the United States in the World.
-His current work explores the role of international lawyers in the emergence of the United States as a world power in the early twentieth century.
+His forthcoming book explores the role of international lawyers in the emergence of the United States as a world power in the early twentieth century.
 He has also written on topics from Pan Americanism to the foreign policy of the Truman administration, and is interested in questions of empire, ideology, and international history.

 B.A.
 Stanford University 2002

 Assistant Professor, Wake Forest University, 2012-Present

 Adjunct Professor, Columbia University, Spring, Summer 2011

 Legalist Empire: The United States, Civilization, and International Law in the Early Twentieth Century.
 Oxford University Press, forthcoming 2016.

 “Securing Hegemony Through Law: Venezuela, the U.S. Asphalt Trust, and the Uses of International Law, 1904-1909,” The Journal of American History 102:2 (2015): 380-405.